xFLIE: Leveraging Actionable Hierarchical Scene Representations for Autonomous Semantic-Aware Inspection Missions

-Once $\mathcal{G}_T$ is pruned, the nodes within the graph are ranked based on their utility and the one with maximum utility is then chosen to be inspected.
-The utility of $v^{D} \in \{v^{D}_T\}$ is formulated as a weighted sum of three parameters: (a) the relevance of node, which in this work is considered to be the pixel area of the segmentation with respect to image resolution $A(v^{D}) \in \mathbb{R}^{+}$.
-Therefore, larger semantic targets are more likely to be inspected before smaller ones.
-However, this can be adapted to address context of the mission, such as (i) to reflect the capability of a robot modality best suited to complete inspection, i.e. an aerial robot would be best suited to inspect buildings compared to a ground robot or (ii) prioritizing critical events for inspection, such as \textit{car} with \textit{smoke} to be inspected first over other targets exhibiting $``nominal"$ condition. (b) spatial proximity to other neighbouring target nodes $N(v^{D}) \in \mathbb{R}^{+}$.
-That is, nodes which are more central to other $v^D_T$ nodes are prioritized to be inspected. (c) spatial proximity to the robot $P(v^{D}) \in \mathbb{R}^{+}$.
-Equation~\eqref{eqn: utility_heuristic} presents the mathematical formulation of the utility heuristic function implemented to rank semantic targets for further inspection.
-At every necessary instant of determining the next target node to inspect, ~\eqref{eqn: utility_heuristic} is evaluated at runtime and the candidate node $v^{D*}$ having the maximum utility is then selected for inspection.
+Subsequent to~\eqref{eqn:target_layer_merging}, we evaluate the utility $\mathcal{U}$ of the detected target nodes as a weighted sum of three parameters: (a) the relevance of node, which in this work is considered to be the pixel area of the segmentation with respect to image resolution $A(v_{D}) \in \mathbb{R}_{+}$.
+Therefore, larger semantic targets are prioritized to be inspected before smaller ones. (b) spatial proximity to other neighbouring target nodes $N(v_{D}) \in \mathbb{R}_{+}$, positively biasing nodes which are more central to other target nodes and (c) spatial proximity of the node to the robot $P(v_{D}) \in \mathbb{R}_{+}$.

+Equation~\eqref{eqn:utility_heuristic} presents the mathematical formulation of the utility heuristic function implemented to rank semantic targets for further inspection.
+At the instant of determining the next inspection target,~\eqref{eqn:utility_heuristic} is evaluated at runtime and the candidate node $v_{D*}$ having the maximum utility is then selected for inspection.

 such that,